 | 35.0 - 39.9 | Obese (Class II) |

-Note: BMI doesn't measure body fat directly.
-Athletes with high muscle mass may fall into the obese category without having excess body fat.
+Note: BMI is a screening tool, not a perfect diagnostic tool.
+It does not measure body fat directly.
+For example, muscular athletes may fall into the "obese" BMI category without actually having excess body fat.

 Causes & Risk Factors

-Obesity occurs when you take in more calories than you burn.
-However, it is rarely due to just one cause.
-It is usually a combination of:
+At its most basic level, obesity occurs when you chronically take in more calories than your body burns.
+However, modern medicine recognizes that obesity is rarely due to a simple lack of willpower.
+It is a complex interplay of:

-- Unhealthy Diet: Diets high in fast food, high-calorie beverages, and oversized portions.
+- Unhealthy Diet: Global diets are increasingly high in ultra-processed foods, high-calorie beverages, and oversized portions that bypass natural fullness signals.

 2. Biological & Medical Factors

-- Medical Conditions: Prader-Willi syndrome, Cushing's syndrome, and arthritis (which limits activity).
+- Medical Conditions: Conditions like Hypothyroidism, Polycystic Ovary Syndrome (PCOS), Cushing's syndrome, and severe arthritis (which severely limits physical activity) can drive weight gain.

 Complications

-- Metabolic: Type 2 Diabetes, High Blood Pressure, High Cholesterol.
+- Metabolic: Type 2 Diabetes, High Blood Pressure (Hypertension), and Dyslipidemia (abnormal cholesterol levels).

-- Structural: Osteoarthritis (joint pain), Sleep Apnea (breathing stops during sleep).
+- Structural: Severe Osteoarthritis (joint breakdown, especially in the knees and hips) and Obstructive Sleep Apnea (airway collapse during sleep).

-- Organ Health: Fatty Liver Disease, Gallbladder disease, and Heart Disease.
+- Organ Health: Non-Alcoholic Fatty Liver Disease (NAFLD), gallbladder disease, and an increased risk of severe Cardiovascular Disease.

-- Reproductive: Infertility, irregular periods, and erectile dysfunction.
+- Reproductive: Infertility, irregular menstruation in women, and erectile dysfunction in men.

-- Blood Tests: To check cholesterol, liver function, fasting glucose, and thyroid levels.
+- Comprehensive Blood Panels: To meticulously check cholesterol panels, liver function, fasting glucose (for diabetes), and thyroid levels.

 Treatment Options

-- Activity: Aim for 150 minutes of moderate activity per week (e.g., walking) to maintain weight loss.
+- Physical Activity: Aiming for at least 150 to 300 minutes of moderate-intensity aerobic activity per week to build cardiovascular health and maintain weight loss.

 2. Prescription Medications

-If BMI is >30 (or >27 with complications), doctors may prescribe medication to be used alongside diet and exercise:
+If a patient's BMI is over 30 (or over 27 with weight-related medical complications like high blood pressure), doctors may prescribe anti-obesity medications to be used alongside diet and exercise.
+Modern options include:

-- Orlistat (Xenical/Alli): Blocks the absorption of fat in the gut.
+- Orlistat (Xenical/Alli): A medication that directly blocks the absorption of dietary fat in the intestines.

-Regaining weight is common.
-The best way to prevent it is combining a sustainable healthy diet with 200–300 minutes of physical activity a week.
+The biological drive to regain lost weight is incredibly strong.
+The most proven way to prevent weight regain over the long term is combining a sustainable, high-protein diet with a commitment to 200–300 minutes of physical activity every single week.

 No comments: